Allisonwonderlax13/https-github.com-obsproject-obs-studio./Known-Conflicts.md

 * Disable Nahimic drivers
 * Uninstall Nahimic drivers

+### On-screen Displays / Overlays

+Programs which draw on top of games and other software to show additional details such as FPS monitors, temperature / GPU monitors, etc often cause issues due to hook conflicts.
+These applications include MSI Afterburner, RivaTuner, EVGA Precision, Dolby Axon, TeamSpeak / Mumble, Raptr, Overwolf and others.
+Please close these applications or disable their OSD functionality when using OBS.

+### Other Capture / Recording Software

+Running multiple capture / recording applications at once is likely to cause trouble due to the conflicting hooks.
+If you run other programs which have the ability to record games such as RivaTuner, EVGA Precision, Action!, DXTory, etc, please close them before using OBS.

 ### D3DGear

 This application installs global DirectX hooks which causes major compatibility issues with OBS.
 The software must be uninstalled, closing it will not prevent it from continuing to install hooks.